SAQ-SAM: Semantically-Aligned Quantization for Segment Anything Model: Related Work

-Model quantization~\cite{gholami2021survey,li2023qft,li2022patch} reduces memory and computation costs by converting floating-point values to integers.
-To mitigate performance degradation, various works were proposed, which are broadly categorized into two types: Quantization-Aware Training (QAT) and PTQ.
-QAT fine-tunes quantized models with labeled data at high cost~\cite{jacob2018quantization,li2023vit}, while PTQ efficiently uses a handful of unlabeled samples to set quantization parameters~\cite{nagel2019data,lin2024awq}.
+\textbf{Post-Training Quantization.} Model quantization~\cite{li2023qft,li2022patch, liu2025cachequant} reduces memory and computation costs by converting floating-point values to integers.
+To mitigate the performance degradation caused by precision loss, researchers have made various efforts, among which PTQ efficiently uses a handful of unlabeled samples to set quantization parameters~\cite{lin2024awq,liu2024dilatequant,li2022dual}.

-SAM utilizes Transformer structures for both its image encoder and mask decoder.
-Various works have dedicated to developing PTQ methods for Transformer structures.
+The backbone of SAM is built on the Transformer architecture, a structure for which PTQ have been extensively researched and developed.
 SmoothQuant~\cite{smoothquant} employs equivalent transformations to smooth the activation distribution, mitigating the impact of harmful outliers.
-OmniQuant~\cite{omniquant} improves the applicability of smoothing methods by making equivalent transformation factors and clipping ranges learnable.
+OmniQuant~\cite{omniquant} improves the applicability of smoothing methods by learning equivalent transformation factors and clipping ranges.
 RepQ-ViT~\cite{repq-vit} and RepQuant~\cite{repquant} decouple quantization from inference, bridging the gap through scale reparameterization for efficient hardware-friendly quantization.
-Besides these distribution-adjustment methods, some methods exploit the characteristics of the attention mechanism.
-For example, PTQ-ViT~\cite{ptqvit} determines quantization clipping by maintaining attention rank consistency and search mixed-precision scheme using the nuclear norm of module response.
+In addition to these distribution-adjustment methods, some methods exploit the characteristics of the attention mechanism.
+For example, PTQ-ViT~\cite{ptqvit} determines quantization clipping by maintaining the consistency of the attention rank.
 Other methods, such as BRECQ~\cite{brecq}, QDrop~\cite{qdrop}, and PD-Quant~\cite{pd}, aim to learn optimal quantization parameters.
-They reconstruct the internal response of the quantized model under the supervision of the FP model.
+They reconstruct the internal response of the quantization model under the supervision of the FP model.